 SLT Responsible: Michael Wilson, Principal

 Usually, when pupils transfer to another school, they require a reference from the existing school.
 Requests for references should be sent to:

 It is best to advise Admissions that a reference request will be coming.
 The application school should then email Admissions directly with the reference form(s).
 Please note that a fees check is made prior to completion of references, and fees paid must be up-to-date for a reference to be sent.

 The reference is usually sent off from a Head of School or member of SLT/SMT, but will have the input of a number of people, primarily the tutor/class teacher and housemaster/head of year.
 Some references take a long time to compile, and the school cannot guarantee to meet reference deadlines that allow one working week for completion (this may take significantly longer during the holidays), but we will always aim to do its best.

 Some schools require subject-specific references as well as general references, and they will be dealt with by the department(s) concerned.

 References are always confidential.
 This is a condition of Cranleigh providing a reference, and it is very often a condition of the application school.

-Reference forms are rarely the same (and sometimes ask simply for an open letter).
-References usually require all, or some of the following:
+Reference forms are rarely the same and usually require all, or some of the following: